Don't spend a penny on a Walk-in

 Some companies who sell walk-in baths (you know, the types that

-visit your home and brow beat you into a purchase) get rather cross
+visit your home and won't go home until you purchase) get rather cross

 discover the same bath can be bought from us at a much lower